newwayland/blog/content/post/rethinking-russias-warchest/index.md

 primary constraint on domestic war spending isn't a shortage of FX reserves; it's the availability of real resources: the labour, the production capacity, the raw materials, and the technology.
-If Russia can produce something domestically, it can, in rouble terms, afford it.
+If Russia can produce something domestically, [it can, in rouble terms, afford it.][3]

 ## If Oil Sales Dry Up, Does the War Machine Stop?
 Not Necessarily.